ChaiBapchya/apache-parquet-avro/README.md

 # apache-parquet-avro
 Experiment with Apache Parquet and Apache Avro

-Using Spark2.1.0 binary prebuilt with Hadoop 2.7
+## Using Spark2.1.0 binary prebuilt with Hadoop 2.7

-Learnt how to use 3rd party / external SPARK packages like spark-csv, spark-avro (parquet inbuilt)
+## Learnt how to use 3rd party / external SPARK packages like spark-csv, spark-avro (parquet inbuilt)

-Things that finally worked
+# Steps
 1. Call pyspark with Avro package

-[root@chai chai]# pyspark --packages com.databricks:spark-avro_2.11:3.2.0
+`[root@chai chai]# pyspark --packages com.databricks:spark-avro_2.11:3.2.0`

 Without Avro package it throws error -
 ```